 As you approach the Connecticut State Capitol, marvel at the dazzling golden dome atop the building.
 The flourishing greenery of Bushnell Park provides a lovely backdrop for the High Victorian Gothic-style building.

-Entering inside and notice detail-oriented decor and moldings and the grand marble and granite staircase.
-The statue of Revolutionary war hero Nathan Hale presides over the ornately decorated hall.
-Take a guided or self-guided tour of the Capitol to explore the chambers and learn about Connecticut’s history.
+Entering inside, we couldn’t help but notice the detail-oriented decor and moldings and the grand marble and granite staircase.
+The statue of Revolutionary War hero Nathan Hale presides over the ornately decorated hall.

 Bushnell Park

 Pass by memorials like the tribute to Israel Putnam, a Revolutionary War hero, and the Spanish-American War Memorial.
-To learn more about these and about Horace Bushnell’s influence on the park, follow along with the Historic Park Tour.

 Mortensen Riverfront Plaza

+Visiting Mortensen Riverfront Plaza in the evening?
 Claim your spot on the grass at the Riverfront Stage, and groove the night away to live music and performances of rock-n-roll, jazz, reggae, and more.

 Butler-McCook House & Garden